-(d) 1.2 A short summary referring to the occurrence of the samonella

-The structure and organization of the relevant competent authorities.
+(d) 1.2 The structure and organization of the relevant competent authorities.

 Please refer to the information flow between bodies involved in the implementation of the programme.

-The public administration is divided into one central and 2 regional sections.
-The central section is located in the headquarter of the Danish Veterinary and Food Administration, situated in Mørkhøj outside Copenhagen, where the Division for Microbiological Food Safety, Hygiene and Zoonoses Control is responsible for activities relating to the National Salmonella Control Programme.
-The Division for Microbiological Food Safety, Hygiene and Zoonoses Control is supervising and having the overall control with the programme.
+The public administration is divided into one central and 2 regional sections (East and West).
+The central section is located in the headquarter of the Danish Veterinary and Food Administration, situated in Glostrup outside Copenhagen, where the Division for Feed and Food Safety is responsible for activities relating to the National Salmonella Control Programme.
+The Division for Feed and Food Safety is supervising and having the overall control with the programme.
 The central section controls among other things the regional follow-up on suspected and infected flocks.

 The 2 regional sections are each divided into Regional Veterinary and Food Control Authorities (RVFCA) and are responsible for the practical accomplishment of the National Salmonella Control Programme, i.e. the administration of investigating positive salmonella results has been delegated to the RVFCA.
 The activities of RVFCA comprise collection of some routine samples and all samples from suspected flocks, placing infected herds under public supervision, information to farmers about restrictions and precautions etc., as well as approval of cleaning and disinfection after removal of infected flocks.

-The National Veterinary Institute (Formerly The Danish Institute of Food and Veterinary Research (DFVR)) is national reference laboratory (NRL) performing serological and some of the bacteriological analyses.
+The National Veterinary Institute is national reference laboratory (NRL) performing serological and some of the bacteriological analyses.
 Furthermore, private laboratoris have been approved to perform certain bacteriological routine analyses.
 The NRL with intervals organizes collaborative testing of the approved laboratories.
 The NRL evaluates the laboratories on basis on results in testing of samples delivered by the NRL.